‘Laugh at zombies as all the tired memes stand on their heads.’

 Are there any authors or artists who influence(d) you?

 First was Heinlein, then Madeleine L’Engle.
-For humor, Terry Prattchett.
+For humor, Terry Pratchett.
 For zombies and overall action, John Ringo.

-Laugh at zombies as all the tired memes stand on their heads.
+Laugh at zombies as all the tired memes stand on their head.

 How many unpublished and half-finished books do you have?